This according to a recent study conducted by the cheery chaps of the U.S. Forestry Service.

 A certain Mr. Geoffrey Donovan, forester and templar of mother nature (we jest! we jest!) elaborates: “We believe that large street trees can reduce crime by signaling to a potential criminal that a neighborhood is better cared for and, therefore, a criminal is more likely to be caught.”

 God for him he did the necessary leg work to back up his findings.
 He and a colleague studied more than 2,000 homes in Portland, Oregon.
-What they found was the 400 odd crimes were more likely perpetrated in rundown abodes with smaller trees (good conealment) and unspacious yards.
+What they found was the 400 odd crimes were more likely perpetrated in rundown abodes with smaller trees (good concealment) and unspacious yards.
 Go figure.

 So bigger trees equals a more vibrant community with a higher quality of life where people are willing to fight off thieving intruders.
 Sounds reasonable.

-Via Gearlog, USA Today
+Via Gearlog,

 Latest Geeky Gadgets Deals